Melancholic/Tweets/README.md

 *Tags cloud:*
 ![img](screenshots/TagsCloud.png)

+**Implemented in 1.3:**
+- Rating for Miroposts (on how many repost);
+- Update Home page view;
+- Upgrade application to rails 4.2

 **Implemented in 1.2:**
 - E-mail verification;
 - Reset user password;
-- Repost-action for microposts ;
+- Repost-action for microposts;

 **Implemented in 1.0:**